sdziallas/comp55/docs/labs/5-Interact.md

 Now, every time that we press the mouse button, we create a new line, this means that our users can create a multitude of lines to form a picture.
-**Go ahead and make a small picture and follow the instructions provided on canvas for what you need to submit.**

 ![rubber band animation](lab5media/media/rubberband.gif)